What is Adobe After Effects and what is it used for?

 For most people they take about 2-3 years of dabbling in After Effects and going through tutorials to really get a solid grip on this software.
 As you progress through this route, your big leaps in proficiency are going to come from odd ball jobs you may get.
 You don't really have proof at this point that you know what you're doing, so those gigs are also super hard to get.
 It's a real chicken-and-egg scenario.

-The industry only recently started to transition from self-taught motion designers.
-We now have amazing resources online, and in colleges, that can teach you what you need to know to become a professional motion graphics designer.
+The industry only recently started to transition from self-taught animators.
+We now have amazing resources online, and in colleges, that can teach you what you need to know to make a career of working in After Effects.
 Being self-taught can be extremely empowering, and will really flex your problem-solver muscles.
 But, there is a huge cost in uncertainty, and potentially time.

 If teaching yourself is an iffy route then maybe you should try looking at local colleges.
 Or, should you?

-Attending a university, or community college, will take several years.
+Attending a university, or community college, will take multiple years.
 For a bachelors degree in art or animation expect to spend about 4-6 years.
-Sometimes trade schools can graduate you at around 3 years worth of courses.
-In short, a significant amount of your life will be spent at art school.
+Sometimes you can graduate from a trade schools in around 3 years.
+In short, a significant amount of time will be spent at art school.

 I hope you've found this article to be a helpful introduction into my favorite animation tool.
 By learning After Effects you will unlock a world of creative possibilities and even the most ambitious artistic stories with the world.